espnet/espnet/README.md

     ```

     There are some required packages depending on each task other than above.
 If you meet ImportError, please intall them at that time.

+## Test as a Service
+You can run a file as a service after installing the following:
+pip install soundfile espnet_model_zoo parallel_wavegan
+Then run:
+> python MyTTsService.py
+From a different terminal
+> echo "some text." | nc localhost 9988

 ## Usage
 See [Usage](https://espnet.github.io/espnet/tutorial.html).